How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Introduction

 \section{Introduction}

-Unlike classical information, quantum information is encoded in fragile quantum states that cannot be copied or regenerated without disturbance.
-Consequently, the physical transmission of qubits over long distances is severely limited by loss and noise, and classical amplification techniques cannot be used to preserve quantum information~\cite{Wehner_QuantumInternet18,pirandola2017fundamental}.
-To overcome this limitation, \glspl{QN} rely on quantum teleportation to transfer a quantum state from a source node (Alice) to a destination node (Bob) without physically transmitting the qubit itself~\cite{Bouwmeester1997}.
-Teleportation consumes pre-shared entanglement in the form of Bell pairs and classical communication to reconstruct the quantum state at Bob.
+Quantum information is encoded in fragile quantum states that cannot be copied or regenerated without disturbance.
+As a result, long-distance qubit transmission is strongly limited by loss and noise, and classical amplification cannot be used to preserve quantum information~\cite{Wehner_QuantumInternet18,pirandola2017fundamental}.
+To overcome this limitation, \glspl{QN} rely on quantum teleportation to transfer a quantum state from a source node (Alice) to a destination node (Bob) without physically sending the qubit itself~\cite{Bouwmeester1997}.
+Teleportation consumes pre-shared entanglement, typically in the form of Bell pairs, together with classical communication to reconstruct the state at Bob.

-Many \glspl{QApp} require an execution-gated phase in which multiple qubits must be transferred from Alice to Bob before quantum processing can start.
-This transfer relies on the prior establishment of a set of end-to-end Bell pairs.
-These Bell pairs are generated probabilistically and become available at different times at Bob.
-Bell-pair qubits generated earlier must be stored in quantum memories, where decoherence degrades their quantum states over time.
-Execution is feasible only if, when the teleportation phase is triggered, all required qubits are simultaneously available at Bob while satisfying a minimum fidelity threshold.
-Here, fidelity is defined as the overlap between the quantum state obtained after storage and the ideal target state~\cite{davies24tools}.
+Many \glspl{QApp} include an execution-gated phase in which multiple qubits must be teleported from Alice to Bob before quantum processing can begin.
+This requires the prior establishment of multiple end-to-end Bell pairs.
+Since Bell-pair generation is probabilistic, these pairs become available at different times, so earlier ones must remain stored in quantum memories while later ones are established.
+During this storage time, decoherence degrades the corresponding quantum states.
+Execution is therefore feasible only if, when the teleportation phase is completed, all required qubits are simultaneously available at Bob with fidelity above a minimum threshold, where fidelity measures the overlap between the stored state and the ideal target state~\cite{davies24tools}.
 Representative examples of such execution-gated multi-qubit \glspl{QApp} include distributed quantum computing~\cite{Main2025DQC,Barral2025DQC}, entanglement-assisted sensing and synchronization~\cite{IloOkeke2020QCS,Barhoumi2024QANT}, and \gls{QN} calibration and benchmarking~\cite{Pappa2012PRL,McCutcheon2016NatComm}.